ikskoder/visilant/README.md

 2. Pin the Visilant icon to your browser toolbar for constant visibility (recommended due to [Script Injection Limitations](#limitations)).

-3. Click the Visilant icon to open the Settings page.
+3. Click the Visilant icon to open the extension popup.
+It provides an overview of your visit history for the current site and allows quick access to display settings.

-4. Configure the extension according to your preferences:
+4. Click the Settings icon (gear) in the popup to open the full configuration page.
+Configure the extension according to your preferences:

    - **Safety Threshold**: Specify how many visits classify a site as "familiar" (default is 10).
    - **Icon Settings**: